 Stand in the middle of fifty idling Sprint Car Engines and you can literally feel the horsepower in the air.
 Rumbling inside the Sprint Car chassis rails, the V8 engines shake the ground and fill the air with the sweet aroma of methanol.
-Once released onto the track, Sprint Car Engines are capable of producing huge amounts of horsepower, in fact a decent 410ci engine is capable of hitting over 810hp.
+Once released onto the track the engines are capable of producing huge amounts of horsepower, in fact a decent 410ci engine is capable of hitting over 900hp.

 Positioned only inches in front of the driver’s knees, the big V8s power the cars to speeds in excess of 150mph.
-Having evolved from the legendary Chevrolet small block V8, today’s Sprint Car Engines are purpose-built racing engines.
+Having evolved from the legendary Chevrolet Small Block V8, today’s motors are purpose-built racing engines.
 Engine sizes and configurations vary depending upon the rules of the various governing bodies, however the 410ci is the most popular engine size utilized around the globe.
 The 360ci engine, as used by the ASCS, provides a cheaper alternative for budget racers.
 The 358ci engine is popular in central Pennsylvania, competitors in this section are limited to steel blocks and heads.

 Teams on the World of Outlaws series will usually have at least six motors in their program, each costing around US$50,000.
 On the other end of the scale, a new 360ci engine will set you back around US$30,000.

 Aluminum blocks are preferred when building a Sprint Car Engine, not only do aluminum blocks have a weight advantage over steel, they are also stronger and can be repaired if necessary.
 Manufacturers of Sprint Car blocks include Donovan, Rodeck, Dart, Brodix and Mopar.